-Gypsies and Travellers can contact Cheshire East council and ask to make a homeless application if they have nowhere to stay, if, for example, there is nowhere safe to legally park a caravan or a mobile home.
-The council has a 24-hour emergency number to call if households become homeless out of office hours.
+Gypsies and Travellers can contact Cheshire East Council and ask to make a homeless application if they have nowhere to stay, if, for example, there is nowhere safe to legally park a caravan or a mobile home.
+The Council has a 24-hour emergency number to call if households become homeless out of office hours.

-Action Plan 1.1: Single Homeless
+Action Plan 2.a: Single Homeless